White0ut/TaskOnTop/README.md

 ## TODO:
 - Sort the todo list base on priority
 - Enable notifications based on due dates / possibly incorporate alarms
+- Aim to remove the footer view, place it an action bar, or menu button
+- Implement Widgets for easy manipulation